-David King Goulding F/40237PrivateNorth Nova Scotia Highlanders, R.C.I.C.November 29, 1915McNutt’s Island, Shelburne Co., NSMarch 20, 1940Aldershot, NSLockeport, Shelburne Co., NS255 feet, 11 inchesFairGreyDark BrownSingle (at enlistment)LabourerUnitedJames Goulding (Father) McNutt’s Island, Shelburne Co., NSBarbara Lynette Goulding (Wife) Bournemouth, UK (January 8, 1943)October 9, 194429Adegem Canadian War Cemetery, BelgiumI.
+David King Goulding F/40237PrivateNorth Nova Scotia Highlanders, R.C.I.C.November 29, 1915McNutt’s Island, Shelburne Co., NSMarch 20, 1940Aldershot, NSLockeport, Shelburne Co., NS255 feet, 11 inchesFairGreyDark BrownSingle (at enlistment)LabourerUnitedJames Goulding (Father) McNutt’s Island, Shelburne Co., NSBarbara Lynette Goulding (Wife) Bournemouth, UK (as of January 8, 1943)October 9, 194429Adegem Canadian War Cemetery, BelgiumI.
 E. 11.Commemorated on Page 319 of the Second World War Book of RemembranceDisplayed in the Memorial Chamber of the Peace Tower in Ottawa on July 6David King Goulding was the son of James Andrew Goulding (1868) and Bertha Hilda (Snow) Goulding (1890-1952) and husband of Barbara Lynette Goulding, of Bournemouth, Hampshire, England.
 Before his enlistment is was a fisherman working out of Lockeport.
-Enlisting on March 20, 1940, he departed for overseas on July 18, 1941.
+He enlisted on March 20, 1940, with the West Nova Scotia Regiment, and trained at Aldershot Camp, in Nova Scotia.
+On April 1, 1941 he was transferred to the North North Scotia Regiment and continued training at Amherst, NS.
+The Regiment departed for overseas on July 18, 1941 and disembarked at Avonmouth on July 31, 1941.
 He married Barbara Lynette Redding of Bournemouth on December 15, 1942.
-On June 6, 1944 he disembarked in France as part of the D-Day invasion.
-He received special mention when, during the fierce fighting, he mounted the hulls of two Sherman tanks to rescue the Commanders.Private Goulding was killed in action during the battles for the Belgian Channel Ports.
+On June 6, 1944, he disembarked in France as part of the D-Day invasion.
+He received special mention when, during the fierce fighting, he mounted the hulls of two Sherman tanks to rescue the commanders.Private Goulding was killed in action during the battles for the Belgian Channel Ports.

 David King Goulding (Goulden)